To Create the World That Ought to Be

 Digital eBooks:

-For those who prefer the digital ePUB format, the best place to get it will be right here, where it will be available for download by August 10th.
+For those who prefer the digital ePUB format, the best place to get it will be right here, where it will be available for download here soon.

 If you’d like us to let you know when the book becomes available in other formats and at other outlets, you can subscribe to our notification list here (we won’t spam you and you can unsubscribe easily at any time).